OpenEvalProject/evals/manuscripts/elife-55331/v2/manuscript.md

 ## Abstract

-This study examines how site-specific binding to three identified neurosteroid-binding sites in the α 1 β 3 GABA A receptor (GABA A R) contributes to neurosteroid allosteric modulation.
-We found that the potentiating neurosteroid, allopregnanolone, but not its inhibitory 3β-epimer epi-allopregnanolone, binds to the canonical β 3 (+)–α 1 (-) intersubunit site that mediates receptor activation by neurosteroids.
-In contrast, both allopregnanolone and epi-allopregnanolone bind to intrasubunit sites in the β 3 subunit, promoting receptor desensitization and the α 1 subunit promoting effects that vary between neurosteroids.
-Two neurosteroid analogues with diazirine moieties replacing the 3-hydroxyl (KK148 and KK150) bind to all three sites, but do not potentiate GABA A R currents.
+This study examines how site-specific binding to three identified neurosteroid-binding sites in the α1β3 GABAA receptor (GABAAR) contributes to neurosteroid allosteric modulation.
+We found that the potentiating neurosteroid, allopregnanolone, but not its inhibitory 3β-epimer epi-allopregnanolone, binds to the canonical β3(+)–α1(-) intersubunit site that mediates receptor activation by neurosteroids.
+In contrast, both allopregnanolone and epi-allopregnanolone bind to intrasubunit sites in the β3 subunit, promoting receptor desensitization and the α1 subunit promoting effects that vary between neurosteroids.
+Two neurosteroid analogues with diazirine moieties replacing the 3-hydroxyl (KK148 and KK150) bind to all three sites, but do not potentiate GABAAR currents.
 KK148 is a desensitizing agent, whereas KK150 is devoid of allosteric activity.
 These compounds provide potential chemical scaffolds for neurosteroid antagonists.
-Collectively, these data show that differential occupancy and efficacy at three discrete neurosteroid-binding sites determine whether a neurosteroid has potentiating, inhibitory, or competitive antagonist activity on GABA A Rs.
+Collectively, these data show that differential occupancy and efficacy at three discrete neurosteroid-binding sites determine whether a neurosteroid has potentiating, inhibitory, or competitive antagonist activity on GABAARs.

 ## Introduction